plekedev/pleke_site/content/en/_index.md

     images:
     - /images/screenshot-4.jpg
     content: Preview the amount of the next credit card will before it is closed.
 Reserve funds to pay it in full.
     button:
       enable: false
       label: ""
-      link: ""

-    # service item loop
-  - title: Adopt a Flexible Budget
-    images:
-    - /images/screenshot-5.jpg
-    - /images/screenshot-6.jpg
-    content: Set a detailed budget, with fixed expenses like Rent, recurring expenses like Netflix and spending limits   for categories like enterteinment or groceries.
-      After entering an expense the app will show how much is left to spend on each category.
-      If you overspend, move funds between categories to stay on budget.
-    button:
-      enable: false
-      label: ""